-Much like places to stay at shut down in winters in Spiti Valley, the options for eating out are minimal.
-The fresh raw vegetable or fruits are also hard to buy even in Kaza town.
+Much like places to stay shut down in winters in Spiti Valley, the options for eating out are minimal.
+Fresh raw vegetables or fruits are also hard to buy even in Kaza town.
 Restaurants or makeshift dhabhas in Spiti Valley, as well as on the way, will be closed in March.

 As homestay will be available during this time of the year in Spiti Valley, you will be able to eat basic food cooked at the homestay.
 Kaza’s main market may have a few local eating joints open.
 You should always pack the food from the homestay for lunch when going on day excursions from Kaza or one destination to another.